safetyinnovation/inspire-datamodel/SocialMedia/SocialMedia/doc/spec.md

 # SocialMedia

-This entity contains a harmonised description of SocialMedia Posting
+This entity contains a harmonised description of SocialMedia Postings

 ## Data Model

 - `id`

-- `type`
+- `type`: SocialMedia

-- `country`: The identified country
+- `country`: Text.
+The identified country of the post

 - `createdBy`: The SocialMediaUser who created the post